Pier 57 in Seattle with Kids

 But, they do offer a “rider swap” option so families with babies can still enjoy Wings Over Washington.

-I took my 4 year old and we were ushered into a waiting room.
-It felt like we were in a log cabin.
-There were totem animals around.
+I took my 4-year-old, and we were ushered into a waiting room.
+It felt like we were in a log cabin, and there were totem animals around.

 He gave us some history of Washington State and provided safety tips for the ride itself.

-Throughout the presentation, the totems started moving and my son was thoroughly entertained by this!
+The totems started moving throughout the presentation, and my son was thoroughly entertained by it!

 It was kind of like a Pacific Northwest version of Disney’s Enchanted Tiki Room.

 Then, we headed into the ride.
 It was so COOL!
 It’s a lot like the Disney ride “Soarin’ Over California” with the sights, sounds, and smells.
-But, it’s of Washington State.
+But it’s from Washington State.

-We got to see the Olympic National Forest, Mt.
-Rainier, the San Juan Islands, Snoqualmie Falls, Husky Stadium and so many other Washington sights.
+We saw the Olympic National Forest, Mt.
+Rainier, the San Juan Islands, Snoqualmie Falls, Husky Stadium, and many other Washington sights.

-My 4 year old held my hand during the ride and he kept laughing and yelling “Oh no!
+My 4-year-old held my hand during the ride and kept laughing and yelling, “Oh no!
 We’re going to crash!”
 It was just the right amount of excitement for us.

 I’m usually not much for rides, but I loved every minute of this.

-I’d go back in a heartbeat!
-In fact, my son’s been asking when we can go back!
+I’d go back in a heartbeat—in fact, my son has been asking when we can go back!

 [irp posts=”6919″ name=”Family Weekend Getaway to Winthrop, WA: A Wild West Town”]

-This is the site of the first gold to be carried back to Seattle and inspired many more to strike out to make their riches.
+This was the site of the first gold to be carried back to Seattle, and it inspired many more to strike out to make their riches.

 Now, Pier 57 is home to many of Seattle’s top attractions and waterfront dining.
 We love browsing Pirates Plunder.

 The ride lasted about 2.5 minutes, I think.
-There were only a few of us riding that evening, and I’m pretty sure we got a few extra spins.
+Only a few of us were riding that evening, and I’m pretty sure we got a few extra spins.

-If you can, take a few moments to just look around Miners Landing.
-I get a kick out of seeing all the wooden carved statues around.
+If you can, take a few moments to look around Miners Landing.
+I get a kick out of seeing all the wooden carved statues.
 Some feature celebrities or local icons.

-Our kids aren’t used to carnival games, so even just looking at some were a treat.
-My 4 year old seemed a little short for this shooting game, but he’s headed for a growth spurt.
+Our kids aren’t used to carnival games, so even just looking at some was a treat.
+My 4-year-old seemed a little short for this shooting game, but he’s headed for a growth spurt.

 Next time, we’ll bring some quarters and have some friendly competition!